Work samples

 Recording Artist

 Most musicians prefer either live performance or spending time in the recording studio.
 I understand the draw to live performance, where you play in the moment and feed off of the energy of the audience.
 But for me, I would rather record any day!
-It gives you the chance to get up into the music on a really detailed level and takes away the jittery performance nerves.
+It gives you the chance to get into the music on a really detailed level and takes away the jittery live performance nerves.
 Recording also allows you to pull in ideas and music from lots of different musicians working together to create a larger whole.
-I've been lucky to get to throw down on a number of really special Baltimore artist's recordings over the years.
+I'm grateful to have throw down on a number of really special Baltimore artist's recordings over the years, a few of which are included here.

 -